alexqfredrickson/notes/aws/aws.md

 "Enhanced networking" is a special type of virtualization feature for EC2 that allows for higher bandwidth, higher packet-per-second performance, lower latency between instances, and less jitter.
 It's free, but `t2` instances don't support it.

+### ECS

+AWS Elastic Container Service (ECS) is a container orchestration service used to run containers.

+A single task definition can describe up to 10 containers to launch at a time.

 ### RDS

 RDS (or "relational database service") are databases in AWS.